SystemsScientist/CAN-Bus-System-Repository-01/README.md

 ## CAN Bus Basics Webpages

 ### NAPA Auto Parts Blog
-<a target="_blank" title="CAN Bus System: Understanding the Basics" href="https://knowhow.napaonline.com/can-bus-system-understanding-basics/">NAPA Blog</a>
+<a target="_blank" title="CAN Bus System: Understanding the Basics" href="https://knowhow.napaonline.com/can-bus-system-understanding-basics/">NAPA Blog - CAN Bus System: Understanding the Basics</a>